jimfinnis/DiamondApparatus/README.md

 publish new data, and kill the server.

 ### diamond server
 This will run the server and never exit.
+With the -d option, the server will daemonize itself (detach from the terminal and run in the background).

 ### diamond kill
 This will kill the server and disconnect all subscribers.
 They will